High School OMEA Solo and Ensemble Information

 Students will play a scale and their prepared piece for the judge.
 The judge must also be provided with an original of the music, with every measure numbered in pencil on the day of the performance.
 The judge will then give the student a rating of I to IV ( “I” being the best) and many detailed and helpful comments about the performance.
 The performance is typically done in a classroom with seating for a limited audience.
 Students from many other area schools will also be participating in this event.

-This year’s event will be held on Saturday February 16, 2013 at Crestwood High School
+This year’s event will be held on Saturday January 21, 2017 at

 Students must choose a piece from the following required music lists: